-Again, this has enormous implications for the way we present information to our students.
+Again, this has enormous implications for the way we present brain memory storage information to our students.

 When I was beginning my personal growth journey, a wise person told me that when I was feeling resentful or afraid or sad, that I should remember the phrase "gratitude is the attitude" when I was ready to feel better.
 That phrase has helped me feel better tens of thousands of times.